TACC/Lmod/docs/source/050_lua_modulefiles.rst

     avail* and *module spider*.

 **isloaded** ("NAME"):
-    Return true when module "NAME" is loaded.
+    Return true when module "NAME" is loaded or is in the middle of a load.
+Use isPending() to distinguish between loaded or pending.

 **isPending** ("NAME"):
     Return true when module "NAME" is in the middle of a load().